Features

 Archie Dewar, 1945, while serving in Holland.

 Pipe-Major Archie Dewar is synonymous with the Pipes & Drums of the 48th Highlanders of Canada, which he led from 1952 to 1965.
-He succeeded Pipe-Major James Fraser, also a legend, and such was the significance of the band that the passing of the leadership was broadcast live nationally on CBC Radio.
+He succeeded Pipe-Major James Fraser, also a legend, and such was the significance of the band that the transition in leadership was broadcast live nationally on CBC Radio.
 A native of Bridge of Weir, Scotland, Dewar was born in 1910.
-He moved with his mother and three siblings in 1926 and joined the 48th in 1928, and served with the regiment in Holland in World War II.
-His son, Sandy, served with the 48th for some, and all three of Archie Dewar’s grandsons are with the 48th.
-He led the 48th Highlanders to six North American Pipe Band Championships, and in 1956-’57 won every contest they competed in, at a time when an Ontario season would comprise more than 15 events.
-Archie Dewar helped to form the Ontario Pipers Society (now the PPBSO) in 1947, with the first meeting of the organization at the 48th Highlanders of Canada’s Warrant Officers & Sergeants” Mess.
+He moved with his mother and three siblings in 1926, joined the 48th in 1928, and served with the regiment in Holland during World War II.
+His son, Sandy, served with the 48th for some time, and all three of Archie Dewar’s grandsons are with the 48th.
+He led the 48th Highlanders to six North American Pipe Band Championships and, in 1956-’57, won every contest they competed in, at a time when an Ontario season would comprise more than 15 events.
+Archie Dewar helped form the Ontario Pipers Society (now the PPBSO) in 1947, with the organization’s first meeting held at the 48th Highlanders of Canada’s Warrant Officers & Sergeants’ Mess.
 He taught and influenced innumerable Canadian pipers until his death in 1995.

 1. Nice work!
 John Wilson published 3 collections of pipe music, the third being the Canadian Centenial collection…all three of which I continue to use and teach my students today…